sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 - [BootRevListInfo](#bootrevlistinfo)
 - [OSRevListInfo](#osrevlistinfo)
 - [HealthStatusMismatchFlags](#healthstatusmismatchflags)

+\*  TPM 2.0 only
+**  Reports if Bitlocker was enabled during initial boot.
+The “Hybrid Resume” must be disabled on the device.
+*** Reports 1st party ELAM “Defender” was loaded during boot.

 Each of these are described in further detail in the following sections, along with the recommended actions to take.